rdallasgray/circa/README.md

 # Circa

-Use MySQL-style partial dates in Rails.
+Use MySQL-style partial dates in Rails (and elsewhere).

 ```ruby
 $ date = circa('2001-01-00')